byroot/bootscale/README.md

 For correctness cache should be updated everytime `$LOAD_PATH` is modified by calling `Bootscale.regenerate`.

-For Rails apps it means adding an initializer in `config/application.rb`, check `time rails runner 1` to see if it improves your boot time.
+For Rails apps it means adding an initializer in `config/application.rb`.

 ```ruby
 module MyApp